rclone/rclone/docs/content/flags.md

       --gcs-client-secret string                            OAuth Client Secret
       --gcs-decompress                                      If set this will decompress gzip encoded objects --gcs-directory-markers                               Upload an empty object with a trailing slash when a new directory is created
-      --gcs-encoding MultiEncoder                           The encoding for the backend (default Slash,CrLf,InvalidUtf8,Dot) --gcs-endpoint string                                 Endpoint for the service
+      --gcs-encoding Encoding                               The encoding for the backend (default Slash,CrLf,InvalidUtf8,Dot) --gcs-endpoint string                                 Endpoint for the service
       --gcs-env-auth                                        Get GCP IAM credentials from runtime (environment variables or instance meta data if no env vars)
       --gcs-location string                                 Location for the newly created buckets